Upper bounds for the dimension of tori acting on GKM manifolds: Maximal torus action on the complex Grassmannian

 \end{lemma} \begin{proof} Recall the definition of the connection $\nabla_{n}$ in Section~\ref{sect:5.1}.
-Then, there is the triangle GKM subgraph in $\Gamma_{n}$ (i.e., the subgraph closed under the connection) which spanned by the vertices $\{n+1,n+2\},\ \{1,n+1\}, \{1,n+2\}$ (see Figure~\ref{key-arguments1}).
-We first compute the variables corresponding edges in this triangle as in Figure~\ref{key-arguments1}.
+There is the triangle GKM subgraph in $\Gamma_{n}$ (i.e., the subgraph closed under the connection) which spanned by the vertices $\{n+1,n+2\},\ \{1,n+1\}, \{1,n+2\}$ (see Figure~\ref{key-arguments1}).
+We first show the variables corresponding edges in this triangle as in Figure~\ref{key-arguments1}.

 We assumed $f(\{n+1,n+2\})_{E_{n+1,n+2}^{1,n+1}}=x_{1}$ (and $f(\{n+1,n+2\})_{E_{n+1,n+2}^{1,n+2}}=x_{n+1}$).
-So, by Lemma~\ref{lem:2-11},
+So, by Lemma~\ref{lem:2-12},